By: Pastor Mark Altrogge

 A humble person doesn’t think he knows or sees every issue perfectly.
 A humble person can learn from anyone.

-If we’re humble, we understand that God has given all person unique gifts and insights that we don’t have.
-Like us, they too are a temple of the Holy Spirit being led and guided by God himself.
+If we’re humble, we understand that God has given every person unique gift and insight that we don’t have.
+Like us, they too are a temple of the Holy Spirit, being led and guided by God himself.
 In order to grow in our relationship with God, we need to benefit from those gifts and insights.

 #8 – We realize that even if we disagree there are things we can learn by listening to them

 Even if we only learn that others see the issue differently than we do.
 Even if we learn how someone else struggles with an issue that we don’t struggle with.
 Even if we learn how we might help someone.

 When we’re slow to speak, it allows us to understand other people more effectively.
 To gain a fuller knowledge of what it means to be a Christian.

 #9 – To be quick to listen means we remember that we have blind spots.

 We all have things we are blind to, areas we need to grow in, things we don’t realize about ourselves.
 Remember how David asked God to send brothers to rebuke him?
 David considered that a blessing.